TayMcQuaya/AudioBook-Organizer/documentation/Future_References/PAGE_LIFECYCLE_GUIDE.md

 - Implemented proper cleanup for all three components
 - Dynamic CSS loading with promise-based waiting for style application
 - Scroll-to-top behavior for consistent navigation experience
+- Fixed "Back to Home" buttons to navigate to top of landing page (window.scrollTo(0, 0))

 **Page Structure**:
 ```javascript